Sanofi-Public/PMCB-scGFT/README.md

 `statsScGFT` requires a Seurat object that includes synthesized cells (`object`) and the same character variable from the original object metadata used for synthesis (`groups`).
-It calculates the likelihood that synthesized cells will have the same identity as their original counterparts.
+It calculates the likelihood that synthesized cells will have the same identity (belong to same `groups`) as their original counterparts.

 </details>